 Sigomre Organic Agriculture Program (SOAP)

 Our journey began with a simple mission: to turn subsistence farmers into producers of abundance.
-Through hands-on training, mentorship, and demonstration farms, model farmers now lead their peers in adopting techniques that enhance soil fertility, conserve water, and increase productivity—all without relying on harmful chemicals.
-Core practices such as no-till farming, mulching, intercropping, composting, and indigenous seed propagation have become powerful tools in fighting hunger and restoring ecosystem health..
+Through hands-on training, mentorship, and demonstration farms model farmers now lead their peers in adopting techniques that enhance soil fertility, conserve water, and increase productivity—all without relying on harmful chemicals.
+Core practices such as no-till farming, mulching, intercropping, composting, making top-grade, organic feed for poultry, and indigenous seed propagation have become powerful tools in fighting hunger and restoring ecosystem health.

 Ensure a food-secure future…

-Our Aggregation and Training Center near Sigomre Market serves as the heart of this transformation.
-Here, farmers access training plots, participate in knowledge exchange, and connect with buyers.
-SOAP’s long-term vision includes establishing a fully equipped Agroecology Learning and Resource Center to deepen impact across Western Kenya and beyond.
+Our Aggregation and Training Center, near Sigomre Market, serves as the heart of this transformation.
+Here, farmers access training demonstration plots, receive instrumental education, participate in knowledge exchanges, and connect with buyers.
+SOAP’s long-term vision includes establishing a fully equipped Agroecology Learning and Resource Center to increase the impact across Western Kenya and beyond.

 Youth Health and Leadership